+During pregnancy, the umbilical cord is a baby’s lifeline – then it is cut.
+What happens inside mother and baby?
 “It was like a thick, elastic cable.
 It took me force to cut through it!”
 That’s how my husband romantically described cutting the umbilical cord after the birth of our daughter.
 But what happens after cutting it?
 When Tom asked me this over dinner a few days ago – as one does when sitting together for family dinner… – we concluded that we actually had no idea.
-For nearly nine months, the umbilical cord nurtures the baby, then it is cut through.
-And what happens inside the baby?
+For nearly nine months, the umbilical cord nurtures the baby, then it is cut.
+But what happens inside baby and mum?
 Does the blood continue to circulate through the blood vessels?
 And if so, why don’t we bleed internally as a result?
 Once again a reason to do some research… and the result surprised me!

 On the mom’s side, the umbilical cord is connected with the placenta.
 The placenta develops pregnancy and delivers vital nutrients and oxygen for the baby through its blood vessels.
 A quarter to half hour after birth, the placenta is delivered as afterbirth, and so also the remaining maternal side of the umbilical cord is delivered.